 I photographed Camilla over in Blackpool for a magazine feature on giving up smoking.
 I also photographed another three women for the same article which ran across several weeks as an ongoing story.
 Everyone was based in the North West so it meant I could shoot the whole feature.

 This was a gorgeous job for Prima magazine over in Altringham.
 Felicity is a GP and mum of four daughters.
 Her older sister Helen, who has Downs Syndrome, was in a supported living home and was becoming increasingly unhappy, so Felicity invited her to come and live with her.
 This is a beautiful story about love and the power of family – very inspirational.
-Read the story here.
-PS – can you tell which daughter wasn’t too thrilled about the photoshoot?
+Be sure toread the story online.
+P.S. – can you tell which daughter wasn’t too thrilled about the photoshoot?

 I felt really lucky to be covering the ‘Fierce Women in Media’ event in Leeds last March.
 The event was organised by the BBC and encouraged anyone interested in a career in the creative, digital and media industries to come along and be inspired.
 My job was to capture the event on camera – the speakers, the audience, the masterclasses as well as the general vibe and energy.
 It was fantastic to be around so many inspiring women such as, Naga Munchetty and Kay Mellor.